Eklavya's Blog

 Now either restart your terminal or run source ~/.bash_profile.
 If you executed the above instructions correctly, the first thing you'll notice is the improved, colorful prompt.

 My dotfiles are written with the Solarized terminal color scheme in mind.
-If you're not using Solarized, you may want to modify or omit using .dircolors and .vimrc.
+If you're not using Solarized, you should modify .vimrc accordingly: either remove colorscheme solarized or pick a different colorscheme, like one.

 I also recommend using the git-prompt.sh utility script, which will display useful information about git repositories (like branch, dirty status, etc) in your prompt.
 To do this, download git-prompt.sh to ~/ext_bin/git-prompt.sh.
 The ~/.bash_profile will use it to modify the prompt.

-I also recommend adding the line export HISTSIZE=100000 to either ~/.env or ~/.bash_profile to increase your shell input history size.
+I also recommend adding the lines export HISTSIZE=100000 and export HISTCONTROL=ignoredups to either ~/.env or ~/.bash_profile to increase your shell input history size and remove consecutive duplicates.

 Install Homebrew